 Platform Governance and Trust

 Successful platforms must balance openness with control.
-Too much openness leads to quality problems, fraud, and poor user experiences.
+Too much openness leads to quality problems, fraud, and poor user experience — as explored in the interface layer wars reshaping consumer tech — s.
 Too much control stifles innovation and limits growth.
 Finding the right balance is crucial for long-term success.

 Trust mechanisms are essential platform infrastructure.
 Ratings, reviews, verification systems, and dispute resolution processes aren’t features—they’re core platform functions.
 Without trust, transactions don’t happen, and the platform fails.